oletizi/avi-docs/src/site/docs/16.3/vip-allocation-using-ipam-or-dns/index.md

 ### DNS

 In the IPAM/DNS profile, add DNS Service Domains.
-Service_domain field provided will have Vantage as an authoritative DNS server.
+Service_domain field provided will have Avi Vantage as an authoritative DNS server.

 Enter the domain name (for example, “mycompany-cloud”.)
 All applications using this IPAM profile will have DNS records with fully qualified domain name (FQDN) app-name.mycompany-cloud.
 User can input any hostname accompanied with the domain name (not necessarily the virtualservice name, although that is recommended for ease of use in identifying applications) in the fqdn field for virtualservice (Refer to VirtualService workflow section at the bottom of this page)